vmware-archive/AndroidIntelliJStarter/README.md

 Other things you might might consider.

 ## Open Source Robolectric
 Robolectric is open source and it continuously improves.
-We recommend that you merge with pivotal/robolectric often to both stay current.
-We also recommend you contribute your projects's changes back to the community.
+We recommend that your project fork robolectric.
+By forking you have the freedom to choose when (if ever) to update to later versions of robolectric, make changes to your fork as needed, and contributethose changes back to pivotal/robolectric using the official github pull-request workflow.

 ### Merging in pivotal/robolectric
 The official Github workflow (http://help.github.com/fork-a-repo/) details how to merge another